forcedotcom/cli/releasenotes/README.md

 # Salesforce CLI v50 Release Notes

 Here are the new and changed features in recent updates of Salesforce CLI and the `salesforcedx` plug-in.

+We publish the `latest` plug-in and CLI on Thursdays.
+At the same time we also publish the `latest-rc` release candidate plug-in and CLI.
+The release candidates contain changes that will likely be in the final official version.

 Run `sfdx version` to display the version of Salesforce CLI installed on your computer.
 Run `sfdx plugins --core` to display the version of the installed `salesforcedx` plug-in.